greghendershott/frog/README.md

 ## Page template: `_src/page-template.html`

-The `_src/page-template.html` template determines every page on your site.
+The `_src/page-template.html` template specifies an `<html>` element used by Frog to generate every page on your site.

 Anything in the file that looks like `@variable` or `@|variable` is a template variable supplied by Frog.
 Most of these should be